UPM SERVICES

 Every year international students attend the following courses:

-• – Pre-semester courses (Aug/Sept and Jan/ Feb) – 50-hour intensive Spanish language and culture courses, including a 20-hour cultural programme covering three weeks
+• Pre-semester courses (Aug/Sept and Jan/ Feb) – 50-hour intensive Spanish language and culture courses, including a 20-hour cultural programme over

 The UPM is also an official DELE and SIELE examination centre.
 DELE and SIELE are Spanish language proficiency certificates awarded by the Cervantes Institute on behalf of the Spanish Ministry of Education, Culture and Sports.